CodeWithAloha/ACLU/README.md

 ## Backend Development

-Sorry, we are not doing much work on the backend these days and the steps to setup a dev env for the database are kinda of cumbersome.
-If you are interested in helping on our backend feel free to drop by one Wednesday and we can hapily walk you through the process.
+Sorry, we are not doing much work on the backend these days and the steps to setup a dev environment for the database are kind of cumbersome.
+If you are interested in helping on our backend, feel free to drop by our Wednesday meetup and we can happily walk you through the process.
 Just as a heads ups, we are using MongoDB + Python/Flask + Eve.